Planning is essential for consistent outcomes

 HEAD SIZE AND ACETABULAR SHAPE

 The larger the head:neck ratio, the greater the stability.
 But the acetabular component must not be dysplastic (<180 degrees) or edge loading and "stripe wear" will occur.
 The mistake most manufacturers have made, is that they have made "dysplastic components" (ASR, DUROM, ARTEK).
-Heads >36mm increase the risk of taper loosening due to edge loading increasing friction and therefore torque on the trunion.
+Heads >36mm increase the risk of taper loosening if there is edge loading resulting in increasing friction and therefore torque on the trunnion.

-Long-term results with large heads on PE are not available yet and caution should be exercised.
+Long-term results with large heads on PE are not available yet and caution should be exercised, due to thin PE and surgeons removing more native bone chasing "stability".

-BIPOLAR designs use large "internal" heads of Polyethylene on COCr acetabular components with a smaller ceramic head within the polyethylene.
-There is merit in this design which is more forgiving with regard to "neck on cup" impingement and stability and useful in revision procedures.
+BIPOLAR designs use large "internal" heads of Polyethylene on COCr acetabular components with a smaller ceramic or metal head within the polyethylene.
+There is merit in this design which is more forgiving with regard to "neck on cup" impingement and stability and useful in revision procedures for dislocations. ( Note: If there has been ceramic or metal debris then this gets imbedded in the outer surface of the large PE head and will cause marked metal wear!)

 "Golf ball" type surface modification on heads for hard on soft couplings may prove helpful in reducing friction through boundary lubrication effects.

-Long-term results with large heads on PE are not available yet and caution should be exercised.
+Long-term results with large heads on PE are not available yet and caution should be exercised, due to thin PE and surgeons removing more native bone chasing "stability".

-BIPOLAR designs use large "internal" heads of Polyethylene on COCr acetabular components with a smaller ceramic head within the polyethylene.
-There is merit in this design which is more forgiving with regard to "neck on cup" impingement and stability and useful in revision procedures.
+BIPOLAR designs use large "internal" heads of Polyethylene on COCr acetabular components with a smaller ceramic or metal head within the polyethylene.
+There is merit in this design which is more forgiving with regard to "neck on cup" impingement and stability and useful in revision procedures for dislocations. ( Note: If there has been ceramic or metal debris then this gets imbedded in the outer surface of the large PE head and will cause marked metal wear!)

 "Golf ball" type surface modification on heads for hard on soft couplings may prove helpful in reducing friction through boundary lubrication effects.